uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/scrum.md

 		- Estimated by the development team.
 		- Metrics used are usually story points or working days, but fictional may also be used.
 		- Techniques like using Fibonacci numbers are used.
+---
 ## Sprint Backlog
 - Subset of the product backlog that will be implemented in a sprint.
 - Done by the developing team at the beginning of each sprint.
 - Selection is based on priority and team capabilities.
 - Selected User Stories are broken down into several Sprint Tasks
+---
 ## Scrum process
-1. Kick-off meeting
-2. Sprint Planning Meetings (2 meetings in one day)
+1. Sprint Planning Meetings (2 meetings in one day)
 	1. Meeting 1.
 Requirements (half day)
 		1. PO+Team decides WHAT is to be done assisted by the scrum master.
 		2. Highest priority items are reviewed, discussed and refined.